 The MSA called for, among other things, annual payments to the states in perpetuity.
 These payments have been estimated to total more than \$200 billion over the first 25 years, subject to various offsets, reductions and adjustments.
 In FY13, the Commonwealth received approximately \$253.5 million or 68.5% of the estimated amounts shown in the MSA.
 During FY13, 10.0% of tobacco settlement payments, or approximately \$25 million, was deposited in the State Retiree Benefits Trust (SRBT) to fund the Commonwealth's liability for retiree health care, with the remainder deposited in the General Fund.
 The portion of the annual tobacco settlement payments dedicated to the SRBT will increase by 10.0% per year until it reaches 100% in FY23.
 Amounts received in FY13 continued to be less than had previously been projected as payments under the MSA, primarily because the payment amounts are related to national tobacco sales volumes, which have continued to decline since the settlement.
 The Commonwealth's allocable share of the base amounts payable under the MSA is approximately 4.04%.
-The Commonwealth's allocable share of the base amounts under the agreement through 2025 is \$8.96 billion, which is subject to adjustments, reductions and offsets.
-However, in pending litigation, tobacco manufacturers are claiming that because of certain developments, they are entitled to reduce future payments under the MSA and, from FY06 to the present, certain manufacturers have withheld portions of the payments due to the states.
+The Commonwealth's allocable share of the base amounts payable under the MSA is approximately 4.04%.
+The Commonwealth's allocable share of the base amounts payable under the MSA is approximately 4.04%.

+because of certain developments, they are entitled to reduce future payments under the MSA and, from FY06 to the present, certain manufacturers have withheld portions of the payments due to the states.
 The Commonwealth continues to pursue legal action to compel the payment of these additional funds and to obtain a legal determination that the Commonwealth is immune from any downward adjustment to its settlement payments.